Stara Drenčina: History

 The earliest mention of this town was in 1215 under the name "praedium Drencina" In 217 it appeared as "Drenchina"; in 1541 and 1544 as "Drenchyna" and "Inferior Drenchyna" in records.
 In 1597, its castle was mentioned under the name "Drenczina".
 The castle was built as part of defense against Ottoman incursion.
-After the decline of Turkish threat during the second half of 17th century, the village was settled by a Croatian population.
+After the decline of Turkish threat during the second half of the 17th century, the village was settled by a Croatian population.
 In 1773 it is listed as "Dorf Drenchina" on the Josephinian Land Survey.

-In the early years of the 20th century, declining economic situation forced many of its population to emigrate overseas.
+In the early years of the 20th century, the declining economic situation forced many of its population to emigrate overseas.
 In 1918, the town became part of the newly-formed Serbian-Croatian-Slovenian state, which later would form Yugoslavia.
 During World War II, it was part of the Independent State of Croatia.
 There was a period of peace following the war, as Socialist Federal Republic of Yugoslavia reintegrated the area.
 On June 25, 1991, the village became part of Croatia.